Responding to Unemployment Insurance Claim Notices

-The EDD and employers are partners who work together to exchange information that is necessary in determining eligibility for UI benefits.
-The information is gathered through various notices and forms that are time sensitive.
+The Employment Development Department (EDD) and employers are partners who work together to exchange information that is necessary in determining eligibility for Unemployment Insurance (UI) benefits.
+The information is gathered through notices and forms that are time sensitive.
 The notices are the primary method by which employers can provide eligibility information to manage their reserve accounts and assist the EDD in making proper eligibility decisions.

 Please refer to the UI Claim Notices below for an explanation about the purpose of these notices and forms and the importance of returning them back to the EDD with the information requested.

 Notice of Unemployment Insurance Claim Filed (DE 1101C/Z)